RedeemTafadzwa/Credit-Life-Insurance-Pricing-and-Profitability-Analysis/README.md

 -Lapse Rate: 1% of remaining policyholders are assumed to lapse at the end of each month.

--Expenses;
+-Expenses:
-Upfront Commision of 15% of the total premium for the year
-           Upfront Admin Cost of R50 per polcy
+ Upfront Commision of 15% of the total premium dor the year Upfront Admin Cost of R50 per policy
  Ongoing Admin Cost of R5 per policy per month Investment Return of 8% per annum

 ---

 ## Files Included